SashaNasonova/burnSeverity/README.md

 ## Part C
 Script to filter, smooth, vectorize, and save as a geodatabase.
-Edit lines 48 - 51.
+Open main_PartC.py in a code editor (ex.
+Notepad++) Edit lines 48 - 51
-Copy and paste entire script into the Python window in ArcPro/ArcMap.
+Copy and paste entire script into the Python window in ArcPro/ArcMap